nilason/grass-conda/README.md

   --dmg-out-dir ~/Desktop
 ```

+## Build Target Architecture

+Building GRASS on a x86_64 (Intel) machine can create a binary *only* for the
+x86_64 architecture.
+On a Apple silicon based machine a binary can be created
+for *either* x86_64 or arm64 (creating Universal Binary is at the moment *not*
+possible).

+The building target architecture depends ultimately on the result of `uname -m`
+in the Terminal running the `build-grass.sh` script.
+Building on Apple silicon
+machines, opening the Terminal in Rosetta mode, creates a x86_64 binary.

 ## Settings

 By default a conda environment will be created by an explicit conda requirement
-file (`default/conda-requirements-stable.txt`).
-It was created by executing
+file (`default/conda-requirements-dev-[arm64|x86_64].txt`).
+It was created by
-`conda list --explicit` on an environment created by the file
+executing `conda list --explicit` on an environment created by the file
-`default/conda-requirements-dev.txt`.
-This enables reproducibility and stability.
+`default/conda-requirements-dev-[arm64|x86_64].txt`.
+This enables reproducibility
-It is also possible to use a customized conda requirement file, set as an argument
+and stability.
+It is also possible to use a customized conda requirement file,
-(or in `configure-build.sh`).
+set as an argument (or in `configure-build.sh`).

 To be able to bump dependency versions and/or add/remove dependencies for the
 `default/conda-requirements-stable.txt` file the command flag